Thought Leadership

 3. Proactive and respectful leadership

-Directors should be proactive in meeting their duties by actively monitoring compliance and due diligence programs, asking questions, being informed and holding executives accountable.
-Directors may need training and coaching in order to develop these skills and perform their role in a constructive fashion.
+Directors should be proactive in meeting their duties by actively monitoring compliance and due diligence programs, asking questions, being informed, and holding executives accountable.
+To develop these skills and perform their role constructively, directors may need training and coaching.

 4. Strong communication

-Honest, open and transparent communication is a strong element of good corporate governance.
-This depends, in part, upon the skills base of the board as a whole.
+Honest, open, and transparent communication is a strong element of good corporate governance.
+This depends, in part, on the board's overall skillset.
 Directors’ leadership and communication skills are highly relevant to ensuring that management is empowered to perform its role well and that the flow of information is meaningful and complete.

-Knowing when and how to ask questions are important skills for directors.
-Accountability and transparency are strengthened through respectful enquiry.
-It’s vital that the board has its own sub-culture in which the act of thoughtful questioning is seen as a valuable contribution.
+Directors must know when and how to ask questions.
+Respectful enquiry strengthens accountability and transparency.
+It’s vital that the board has its own subculture in which thoughtful questioning is seen as a valuable contribution.

-The board must support development of its own and the organisation’s strong communication skills.
+The board must support the development of its own and the organisation’s strong communication skills.

 5. Regular review and reflection

-Organisations are not static and neither is the law nor relationships.
-For these reasons, directors must continue to question, to reflect and to develop their skill base and their ability to react to changing demands of their organisation.
+Organisations, the law, and relationships are not static.
+For these reasons, directors must continue to question, reflect, and develop their skill base and ability to react to their organisation's changing demands.

 Directors need to continue to: